Advanced Functions and Closures

 Here we create

-is called on by using the initializer function ofStatus::Value
+Status::Valueinstances using eachu32value in the range thatmapis called on by using the initializer function ofStatus::Value. -

 Some people prefer this style, and some people prefer to use closures.
 They compile to the same code, so use whichever style is clearer to you.